Optimize Brain Function

 Leading Edge Research

-Healthpoint Laser Clinic works closely with the Swingle Clinic in Vancouver, British Columbia.
-The Swingle Clinic, led by author and leading neurotherapy researcher Dr. Paul Swingle, is one of the largest clinics providing neurotherapeutic treatments in North America.
-The Swingle Clinic was established in 1998 and since then has grown exponentially, accommodating over 300 clients a week from around the world.
-Now clients in the Okanagan can benefit from this cutting edge therapy.
-Brain map assessments and treatment protocols for all clients at Healthpoint Laser are done in collaboration with the Swingle Clinic.
+Healthpoint Laser Clinic works closely with Michael Mariano of Neurons In Training based in Richmond, British Columbia.
+After spending 10 years at the Swingle Clinic, led by author and leading neurotherapy researcher Dr. Paul Swingle, Michael has opened his own neurotherapy clinic using some of the latest cutting edge treatments available.
+Brain map assessments and treatment protocols for all clients at Healthpoint Laser are done in collaboration with the Neurons In Training.

 Neurotherapy can help alleviate a wide range of problems such as: